 As you can see the liability and equity cancel each other out.
 Therefore, eventually, your balance sheet will have $0 in total assets and $0 in liability plus equity (the parent’s loan cancels out with the accumulated losses, which makes the equity account negative).

 Broken Ink. is in financial distress again.
-It is time for you to fix itssince you are its greatest assets.
+It is time for you to fix itssince you are its greatest asset.
 It is time to earn some money!

 Fixing the of Broken Inc.